mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 Starting out to play Traveller should be a gradual thing.
 The basic rules cover many interesting concepts, and each should be played to savor its quality.
-Thus, many of the seemingly easy parts of the adventure should be played for the ex- perience they give the players in playing and the referee in refereeing.
+Thus, many of the seemingly easy parts of the adventure should be played for the ex-perience they give the players in playing and the referee in refereeing.

 ## BEGINNING ADVENTURES